michael-friemel/Virtual-Network-Lab/README.md

 ## Steps
 <!-- drag & drop screenshots here or use imgur and reference them using imgsrc -->
 <!-- Every screenshot should have some text explaining what the screenshot is about. -->
+1. Set Up the Virtual Lab Environment
+2. Configure VMs and Network Components
+3. Simulate Network Traffic and Capturing with Wireshark
+4. Use PowerShell for SOC Tasks
+5. Intrusion Detection and Response with Snort